 git revert:

-command undoes a committed snapshot.
+The git revert command undoes a committed snapshot.
 But, instead of removing the commit from the project history, it figures out how to undo the changes introduced by the commit and appends a new commit with the resulting content.

 git revert HEAD